PhilipvEgmond/plantcentre_timer/README.md

 ### Personalise the code
 - The PIN we're using is D5, change it's value in the code.
 - NUMPIXELS is the amount of pixels on your LEDstrip, change this to your own amount.
-- NUMPIXELS is quite long, I changed it to just NUM because you might be using it several times.
+- NUMPIXELS is quite long, I changed it to just NUM because we might be using it several times.
 **Careful:** Whenever you change a variable make sure to change it throughout the entirety of the code.
 The code would break otherwise.

 ## Step 4 - See if the code and LEDstrip work